 FIS has established robust mechanisms for commissioning, managing and evaluating research and development projects.
 Prioritised research requirements are agreed by the board and published as a call for proposals.
 Submitted proposals are subject to internal and external peer review, before being tabled for final assessment by the board when funding decisions are made.

 Achievements and performance

-Project FIS015, the outstanding Round 2 project, was delivered satisfactorily within the reporting period.
 The key achievements within the reporting period can be summarised as: